Program Profile

 How do I rent out my Westgate points?

 Self-rent by booking peak weeks at Orlando, Las Vegas, or Park City properties (Westgate's strongest markets) and list on Airbnb or Vrbo.
-Alternatively, services like Timeshare Rental Pros buy unused annual points outright for upfront cash.
-Given Westgate's expiration rules and the absence of a brand-direct exit, monetizing each year's points is the primary value path.
+That is the primary cash-out path for Westgate owners — Timeshare Rental Pros, the cash-buyer service we reference for other programs, does not currently purchase Westgate points.
+Given Westgate's expiration rules and the absence of a brand-direct exit, monetizing each year's points via self-rent is the best available strategy.

 What's the difference between Westgate weeks and points?